intel/intel-extension-for-pytorch/docs/tutorials/features.rst

 DLPack Solution
 ---------------

 DLPack defines a stable in-memory data structure for sharing tensors among frameworks.
-It allows to share tensor data without copy when interoparate with other libraries.
+It enables sharing of tensor data without copying when interoparating with other libraries.
 Intel® Extension for PyTorch* extends DLPack support in PyTorch* for XPU device particularly.

 For more detailed information, check `DLPack Solution <features/DLPack.md>`_.